doehm/cropcircles/README.md

 ## Usage

-The main function `circle_crop` takes a vector of image paths, either local or URL links, crops the image and returns the path.
+The main function `crop_circle` takes a vector of image paths, either local or URL links, crops the image and returns the path.
 The path of the cropped images can be provided or if left blank it will save them to a temp location which is cleared when the session ends.